 - Read our guide to getting ready to upgrade your TV for Xbox Series X

 - Here's how to get Microsoft's 4K theme for free on PC

 Xbox Series X design

 Xbox Series X has a completely different design to its predecessors.
 For a start, the next-gen console has an upright tower design - similar to that of a gaming PC.
 However, Microsoft has confirmed Series X can sit horizontally or vertically.

-From what we've seen so far, the console is black with slightly indented cooling vents on the top (with what seems to be a green light inside).
-The Xbox logo sits small on the top left hand corner of the console and there's still a disc drive - which is placed vertically on the left hand side also.
+From what we've seen so far, the console is black with slightly indented cooling vents on the top (with a green hue inside).
+The Xbox logo sits small on the top left hand corner of the console and there's still a disc drive - which is placed on the left hand side also.

 The Xbox Series X has the following ports: HDMI 2.1 output port, three USB 3.2 ports, one networking port, an expanded storage slot and a power input port.

 The console reportedly measures 15.1cm x 15.1cm x 30.1cm and weighs 4.45kg/9.8lbs.

 Check out our early impressions of the Xbox Series X design.